-Following is an example of how to calculate water needs for a mature peach orchard just prior to fruit harvest.
+The following is an example of how to calculate water needs for a mature peach orchard just prior to fruit harvest.
 The orchard is on a deep sandy loam soil with row middles planted to grass cover.

-Water use (Expenses)
+Water use (expenses)

 - ETr values are 2.10 inches per week (weather station data).

 - Crop coefficient is 0.98 (Growth stage = 130, from Figure 10.3).

 - ETcrop = 2.10 inches/week × 0.98 = 2.06 inches/week